Natural Gas Filter Dryer for Instruments

 Welker and Becker Precision Equipment Compatible

-The IMAC filters are interchangeable with Welker Filter Dryers and Becker Filters by using the available kits from IMAC Systems.
+The IMAC filters are interchangeable with Welker Filter Dryers and Becker Filters when using the available kits from IMAC Systems.